oathihs/ThreeCSG/README.md

 > A [THREE.js](http://threejs.org/) plugin to allow implementing boolean operations on THREE Objects(Mesh, Geometry).
 The boolean operations are supported by [csg.js](http://threejs.org/).
 For an overview of the CSG process, see the orginal [csg.js](https://evanw.github.io/csg.js/) code.

 ## Include in Your HTML
+Remember to include THREE.js before including this plugin.
 ``` bash
 <script src="build/THREE.CSG.js"></script>
 ```